chadhs/ccclock/README.md

 ccclock is built with [re-frame](https://github.com/Day8/re-frame) and intended to run locally on a raspberry pi with attached lcd; but can run in any browser anywhere.

+This current iteration as powered by darksky.net and requires a free account and api key.

 ![ccclock demo](ccclock-demo.png)

 ## Development Mode